fearlessfrog/MSFS_Universal_Announcer/generated.md

 - **Generation timeout**: 20 seconds maximum, so generated on demand without you noticing
 - **Fallback behavior**: If generation fails or times out, the normal audio fallback system takes over
 - **Efficient caching**: Prevents unnecessary API usage for repeated announcements

+## Example Use Case: Virtual Airline Setup

+Let's walk through setting up a virtual airline that doesn't have a sound pack yet:

+### Step-by-Step Setup

+1. **Create Airline Folder**: Create an `XYZ` folder in your sound packs directory for XYZ Airlines
+2. **Set Up Flight**: File a SimBrief plan or set a callsign in MSFS with `XYZ123` as your flight
+3. **Automatic Generation**: The default announcements will be generated with your flight info, automatically saving `.ogg` sound files as it goes
+4. **Add Music**: You'll still need your own `BoardingMusic.ogg` - go hunt for some disco! 🕺
+5. **Customize Your Airline**:
+   - Rename the generated files to match your preferences
+   - Create airline-specific text files like `BoardingWelcome.txt` in your airline folder
+   - **Pro tip**: If you only have the `.txt` file (and no `.ogg`), the system will read it and generate the audio on demand

+### What Happens Next

+Once set up, every time you fly with XYZ Airlines, the system will:
+- Use your custom text files to generate announcements
+- Incorporate real flight data (origin, destination, aircraft type)
+- Save the generated audio for reuse
+- Fall back to defaults if anything is missing

+Go crazy with customization! 🎉

 ## Configuration